ApiniLabs/PAC-ID/README.md

 ## PAC-ID Extension
 `PAC-ID`s CAN be extended with custom information in one or multiple `extension`s.
 They MUST be separated from the `PAC-ID` and from each other with a `*`.
-`PAC-ID`s CAN be extended with custom information in one or multiple `extension`s.
-They MUST be separated from the `PAC-ID` and from each other with a `*`.

 ### Structure of `extension`
 Railroad diagram depicting the `extension`'s structure: